Trading psychology might sound like a made-up term, but it’s a very real thing.

-Knowledge is a sure-fire way to shed light and diminish fear, so it’s very helpful for your trading career.
+Knowledge is a surefire way to shed light and diminish fear, so it’s crucial for your trading career.

-If you’re interested and committed to learning, you should consider joining my Trading Challenge.
-It’s a fantastic way to learn from not just me but from my top achieving students.
+If you’re interested and committed to learning, consider applying for my Trading Challenge.
+It’s a fantastic way to learn from not just me but from my top students.

 You’ll find a community of people like you, who want to change their lives for the better with the stock market.

-The Challenge doesn’t offer just a trading education, but a resource to communicate with other investors, share and find tips, and to learn from trading peers.
+The Challenge doesn’t offer just a trading education.
+It’s also a resource to connect with other investors, share and find tips, and learn from trading peers.

-You’ll have access to incredible resources like my library of thousands of lessons and webinars, which enable you to learn all about trading and to find techniques that you can put right to work.
+You’ll have access to incredible resources like my library of thousands of video lessons and webinars, where you can learn all about trading and find techniques that you can put right to work.

 I don’t just want to teach you what I do — I want you to learn how to think for yourself as a trader.

-By taking the time to work on your personal trading psychology, you can improve your overall career as a trader.
+By taking the time to work on your personal trading psychology, you can improve your overall trading career.

-So much of trading is mental, so it’s important that you remain diligent and attentive, yet detached enough that your emotions don’t get the best of you.
+So much of trading is mental and emotional, so it’s important that you remain diligent and attentive, yet detached enough that your emotions don’t get the best of you.

-Following the tips detailed in this post can help you take a big step toward becoming a stronger and more stable trader.
+Following the tips in this post can help you get started on becoming a stronger and more stable trader.